Learning to Simulate High Energy Particle Collisions from Unlabeled Data: Introduction

-In this paper, we lay the foundations and provide a proof-of-principle demonstration for a novel approach: Optimal Transport based Unfolding and Simulation (OTUS).
-We use unsupervised learning to build a flexible description of the transformation from latent space, $\mathcal{Z}$, to observed space, $\mathcal{X}$, relying on theoretical priors, $p(z)$, where $z \in \mathcal{Z}$ and observed data $x \in \mathcal{X}$ but, crucially, no labeled pairs, $\{z,x\}$.
-Our model is an application of a new type~\cite{swae, wae} of probabilistic autoencoder, which learn two mappings: encoder (data $\rightarrow $ latent, $p_E(z|x)$) and decoder (latent $\rightarrow $ data, $p_D(x|z)$).
-A typical probabilistic autoencoder (i.e. a variational autoencoder (VAE)~\cite{vae, DIBGANVAE}) uses a {\it simple}, {\it unphysical} latent space, $\mathcal{Y}$, for computational tractability during learning.
-However, this choice leads VAEs to suffer from the same weakness as GANs: doomed to mimic the data distribution, $p(x)$, for a fixed physical latent space, $p(z)$, unless it compromises to requiring expensive simulated pairs e.g., a conditional VAE approach~\cite{conditionalVAE}.
-The innovation in the OTUS method is to align the VAE's latent space, $\mathcal{Y}$, with that of our inference task, $\mathcal{Z}$.
-By making this change, our decoder becomes a computationally inexpensive, conditional simulator mapping $\mathcal{Z} \rightarrow \mathcal{X}$ as well as a tractable transfer function, $p_D(x|z)$.
+We lay the foundations and provide a proof-of-principle demonstration \E{for Optimal-Transport-based Unfolding and Simulation (OTUS)}.
+We use unsupervised learning to build a flexible description of the transformation from latent space, $\mathcal{Z}$, to experimental data space, $\mathcal{X}$, relying on theoretical priors, $p(z)$, where $z \in \mathcal{Z}$ and \C{a set of samples of experimental data $\{x \in \mathcal{X}\}$} but, crucially, no labeled pairs, \C{$(z,x)$}.
+Our model applies \E{a type} of probabilistic autoencoder~\cite{swae, wae}, which \E{learns} two mappings: encoder (data $\rightarrow $ latent, $p_E(z \mid x)$) and decoder (latent $\rightarrow $ data, $p_D(x \mid z)$).
+Typical probabilistic autoencoders (i.e. \E{variational} autoencoders (VAEs)~\cite{vae, DIBGANVAE}) use a \E{ simple}, \E{ unphysical} latent space, $\mathcal{Y}$, for computational tractability during learning.
+However, this causes VAEs to suffer from the same weakness as GANs: doomed to mimic the data distribution, $p(x)$, for a fixed physical latent space, $p(z)$, unless the model compromises to requiring expensive simulated pairs (e.g. a conditional VAE approach~\cite{conditionalVAE}).
+OTUS's innovation is to align the probabilistic autoencoder's latent space, $\mathcal{Y}$, with that of our inference task, $\mathcal{Z}$.
+With this change, our decoder becomes a computationally inexpensive, conditional simulator mapping $\mathcal{Z} \rightarrow \mathcal{X}$ as well as a tractable transfer function, $p_D(x \mid z)$. \EE{See Fig.~\ref{fig:schema} for a visual description.}

-For traditional VAEs, the task of identifying $\mathcal{Y}$ with $\mathcal{Z}$ is non-trivial because the training objective requires the ability to explicitly compute the latent space prior, $p(y)$ for $y \in \mathcal{Y}$.
+For VAEs, identifying $\mathcal{Y}$ with $\mathcal{Z}$ is difficult because the training objective requires the ability to explicitly compute the latent space prior, $p(y)$ for $y \in \mathcal{Y}$.
 In particle physics, such explicit computations are intractable.
-We therefore turn to a new form of VAE: the Sliced Wasserstein Autoencoder (SWAE)~\cite{swae, wae}, which alleviates this, and other, issues by reformulating the objective using the Sliced Wasserstein distance and other ideas from Optimal Transport theory.
-This reformulation lets us identify $\mathcal{Y}$ with $\mathcal{Z}$ and also allows for the encoder and decoder network mappings to be inherently stochastic.
+We therefore turn to a new form of probabilistic autoencoder: the Sliced Wasserstein Autoencoder (SWAE)~\cite{swae, wae}, which alleviates this, and other, issues by reformulating the objective using the Sliced Wasserstein distance and other ideas from optimal transport theory.
+This reformulation lets us identify $\mathcal{Y}$ with $\mathcal{Z}$ and also allows the encoder and decoder network mappings to be inherently stochastic.